This monthly roundup of compliance news includes the following articles:

 - Supervision of compensation and misconduct risk.
 Specifically, the FSB advises national regulators to set their own clear expectations on the use of compensation tools in addressing misconduct risk and related misconduct outcomes and the criteria for their application.

 In the wake of recent incidents within the industry, greater emphasis is being placed on financial institutions to adhere to higher standards of conduct.
 Standards for risk management are evolving as a result of scrutiny from regulators, boards, customers and other stakeholders to understand how the risk of misconduct is being identified, assessed, monitored and managed across the industry.
-As a primary area of focus, these institutions should continue to evaluate compensation practises, including:
+As a primary area of focus, these institutions should continue to evaluate compensation practices, including:

 - Defining risk appetite through allowed and disallowed compensation components